kubernetes-sigs/cluster-api-provider-aws/README.md

 Note: this info is RH only, it needs to be backported every time the `README.md` is synced with the upstream one.

-## How to deploy and test the machine controller with minikube
+## Deploy machine API plane with minikube

 1. **Install kvm**